Cook Islanders

 Cook Islanders are residents of the Cook Islands, which is composed of 15 islands and atolls in Polynesia in the Pacific Ocean.
 Cook Islands Māori are the indigenous Polynesian people of the Cook Islands.
 Only 15–17% of Cook Islands Māori people live in the Cook Islands now, with New Zealand and Australia each having larger populations.
-Originating from Tahitian settlers in the sixth century, the Cook Islands Māori bear cultural affinities with New Zealand Māori and Tahitian Mā'ohi, although they also exhibit a unique culture and developed their own language, which is one of two official languages in the Cook Islands, based on the Te Reo Maori Act of 2003.
+Originating from Tahitian settlers in the sixth century, the Cook Islands Māori bear cultural affinities with New Zealand Māori and Tahitian Mā'ohi, although they have a unique culture and their own language, which is one of two official languages in the Cook Islands.

 Citizenship and nationality

-From a legal standpoint, there is no such thing as a Cook Islands citizenship.
-The Cook Islands is a self-governing country in free association with New Zealand and is part of the Realm of New Zealand.
-As such, Cook Islanders are New Zealand citizens.
+From a legal standpoint, there is no such thing as Cook Islands citizenship.
+The Cook Islands is a self-governing country in free association with New Zealand and within the Realm of New Zealand, and Cook Islanders are New Zealand citizens.

 The Cook Islands does not issue its own passports, a privilege usually assumed by virtually all sovereign countries, but places this responsibility in the hands of the New Zealand Government which issues passports for New Zealand citizens who are also Cook Islands nationals.

 On the other hand, Cook Islands nationality is differentiated from that of the rest of the New Zealand citizens.